fivestars/aladdin-demo/docs/commands_containers.md

 Aladdin allows project-specific commands to be managed and implemented within the project repository.
 These commands can be run independently/directly, or from within aladdin through `aladdin cmd <project name> <command name>`.
 To do this, we will spin up a dedicated commands pod that is specific to each project.

 In this template project, we demonstrate a simple `status` command, which will ping the relevant endpoints for aladdin-demo and print out each of their statuses.
-Running `kubectl get pods` should show that `aladdin-demo-commands-<hash>` is running alongside the `aladdin-demo` pods.
+Running `kubectl get pods` should show that `aladdin-demo-commands-<hash>` is running alongside the other `aladdin-demo` pods.
 The status command can be run using aladdin with:

     $ aladdin cmd aladdin-demo status